Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Accidental bound states in the continuum

 \subsection{Even BIC in the monopole-quadrupole approximation}

 Equation~\eqref{eq_smin} can provide us with resonance frequencies of BICs in arbitrary systems.
-Here, we give an example of the matrix $\mathbf{T}^{-1}_{\rm eff}(\omega,\mathbf{k}_{\parallel})$ for which Eq.~\eqref{eq_smin} has a solution with $\mathbf{k}_{\parallel} = \bm{0}$ and a real eigenfrequency corresponding to the acoustic $\Gamma$-point BIC.
-For this mode, sound radiation in the $\pm z$ directions is suppressed, so that the lattice does not radiate at all, and the mode can be referred to as the accidental $\Gamma$-point BIC.
+Here, we give an example of the matrix $\mathbf{T}^{-1}_{\rm eff}(\omega,\mathbf{k}_{\parallel})$ for which Eq.~\eqref{eq_smin} has a solution with $\mathbf{k}_{\parallel} = \bm{0}$ and a real eigenfrequency.
+For this mode, acoustic radiation in the $\pm z$ directions is suppressed, so that the metasurface does not radiate at all, and the mode can be referred to as an accidental BIC at the $\Gamma$-point.
 According to selection rules~\eqref{eq_selection_rules}, eigenmodes (including BICs) of a lattice of spheres can have either even or odd parity, which also determines their multipolar content.
 In the following, we choose the case of even parity.
-However, the odd-parity modes, which can also enable the BIC, can be considered in the same manner (see Appendix~\ref{sec:odd}).
+However, the odd-parity modes, which can also enable an accidental BIC, can be considered in the same manner (see Appendix~\ref{sec:odd}).